 High-quality content is a must-have to gain and retain followers for your website, blog, or social media accounts.
 Those followers eventually become customers, especially if your content is excellent.

-But not all business owners are the best at producing content, not to mention that doing so takes up a massive amount of time.
+But not all business owners are the best at producing quality content, not to mention that doing so takes up a massive amount of time.
 That is time that you could spend actually running your business.
 Including conducting higher-level planning and handling other important tasks that only you, as the business owner, can complete.

 There are resources that can help you reclaim your time.
-If you need help creating solid, error-free content that doesn’t take all day, these tools are for you.
+If you need help creating solid, error-free quality content that doesn’t take all day, these tools are for you.

 Writer’s block got you down?
-This topic generator takes three keywords and produces five ideas for you to consider.
+This blog title generator takes three keywords and produces five ideas for you to consider.
 Be sure to include at least one keyword that describes your industry so the ideas are relevant for your readers.
 Spend some time toying around with this tool and let it stimulate your creativity — you’re sure to come away with several new concepts for future posts.
 Also worth noting: Hubspot makes a similar tool.

 A title is an often-overlooked but vitally important part of any post.
 Unlike the Blog Topics Generator, the Portent Title Maker only requires a single keyword to give you a title suggestion for your post.
 If you don’t feel inspired, enter a new keyword and hit refresh to get a new title.